title: Automatically Upload Pasted Images to Dogedoge Image Hosting in VS Code

 npm install

-Next, you need to install the Markdown Image extension in VS Code and configure it as follows:
+Then, you need to install the Markdown Image extension in VS Code and configure the extension as follows:

-With this configuration, when you need to upload an image, simply right-click in the editing area and select the "Paste Image" option, or use the shortcut ALT + SHIFT + V
+With these configurations, when you need to upload an image, simply right-click in the editing area and select the "Paste Image" option, or use the shortcut ALT + SHIFT + V.